oracle/opengrok/README.txt

 If you need to change name of the web application from source to something else you need to use special option -w <new_name> for indexer to create proper xrefs, besides changing the .war file name.
+Be sure that when this changed you reindex cleanly from scratch.
 Examples below show just deploying source.war, but you can use it to deploy your new_name.war too.

 Deploy the modified .war file in glassfish/Sun Java App Server: